Switch-based Hybrid Beamforming Transceiver Design for Wideband Communications with Beam Squint: Introduction

 \end{itemize}

-To focus on the analysis and design of SW-HBF schemes, we assume the availability of full channel state information (CSI) at both the transmitter (Tx) and receiver (Rx) \cite{yu2016alternating,sohrabi2017hybrid,zilli2021constrained,ku2021low}.
-Thereby we gain a deep understanding on the fundamental performance limits of beam squint in wideband HBF architectures.
-Moreover, it is shown that the CSI can be estimated with compressed sensing method \cite{mendez2016hybrid,mendez2015channel}, and atomic norm minimization approach \cite{ma2021channel}.

-This work is an extension of our conference paper \cite{ma2021switch}.
-Specifically, this paper includes the theoretical analysis of beam squint effects for both the PS-based and the SW-based arrays, both transmit and receive processing, detailed analysis of the computational complexity, and more extensive numerical simulation results.
+To focus on the analysis and design of SW-HBF schemes, we assume the availability of full channel state information (CSI) at both the transmitter and the receiver \cite{yu2016alternating,sohrabi2017hybrid,li2020dynamic,yan2022energy}.
+Thereby we gain a deep understanding of the fundamental performance limits of beam squint in wideband HBF architectures.
+Moreover, it is shown that CSI can be estimated with the compressed sensing method \cite{mendez2016hybrid}.
+We note that this work is an extension of our previous conference paper \cite{ma2021switch}, where we only considered the receiver design for SU-MIMO systems.
+We herein not only investigate the joint designs of both transmit precoding and receive combining for SU-MIMO but also study the MU-MISO downlink precoding design.
+Moreover, we also present a theoretical analysis of the beam squint effect, a detailed analysis of the computational complexity of the proposed SW-HBF algorithms, and extensive numerical simulation results.